 Is Guadalajara Safe?

 Jalisco, and Guadalajara in particular, have seen their fair share of petty crime and some cartel activity.
-Currently, the State Department rates Jalisco as “other” – since they recently changed from using the levels 1-4 to rate certain countries – or a reconsider travel.
+Currently, the State Department lists Jalisco as a reconsider travel state.
 However, serious crime in touristy areas is infrequent.
 Use common sense just like you would in any big city.

 For females and especially solo females, be aware of your surroundings at all times.
 I was solo in Guadalajara and walked everywhere but I was cautious and stayed in the historic center around my hotel.
 Go with your gut if you feel like something isn’t right.
 It’s better to be safe than sorry.